chobbledotcom/blog/content/blog/25-03-28-chobble-template.md

 - An XML sitemap
 - A [Forgejo action](https://git.chobble.com/chobble/chobble-template/src/branch/main/.forgejo/workflows/neocities.yaml) to build and upload to Neocities

+You can see it in action at [example.chobble.com](https://example.chobble.com).

 The template will adjust itself based on the content available - if there's no products, news posts, or team members, it hides that bit from the navigation and doesn't generate pages for them.

 In the future I imagine it containing other neat features like: